Linda (Elle) Yaven

 -Screenwriter Adam Sorkin

-In this time of unprecedented challenge we are called to act as protagonists designing the path ahead.
-Design is a change methodology with a driving bias for the possibility within constraints.
-It assumes going in you don't have the answers but provides structures and rigor for discovering these.
-Like a protagonist we become more deliberative, adept and willing to test out new aspects of ourselves.
+Design is a change methodology, with a driving bias for the possibility within constraints.
+It assumes going in you don't have the answers but provides structures and discipline to uncover their construction.

 A neighbor walking her dog shared she felt lost and unmoored.
 I thought of a friend who’d sailed from San Francisco to Tahiti with his brother.
 “It’s like sailing when you

 hit the doldrums in the Pacific” I replied.
-In this moment of learning unasked we puzzle through framing the challenge in ways to suggest a route.
+In this moment of learning unasked we puzzle through framing the challenge in ways to suggest alternate routes.

 Copyright 2020 Ellevate.
 All Rights Reserved.